nickrallison/svql/README.md

     }
 }
 ```

+## Validation Data

+The framework is validated against open-source hardware designs and security competition benchmark.
+This was done to ensure the tool performs well, in addition to finding true positive & false positive instances of the bugs.

+- **Hack@DAC18 & Hack@DAC21**: These modules contain a large set of manually inserted bugs, providing a ground truth for query testing.
+- **HummingbirdV2**: A real-world RISC-V core used to test performance on complex, non-buggy designs.

 ## System Architecture
 The workspace is organized into functional layers that separate query definition from the underlying graph algorithms.